-- 1. Potential for significantly improved understanding of the stated criminal justice problem. - 2.
-Potential for innovative solution to address (all or a significant part of) the stated criminal justice problem.
+- Potential for significantly improved understanding of the stated criminal justice problem. - Potential for innovative solution to address (all or a significant part of) the stated criminal justice problem. - Potential to prevent firearm violence (see Program-Specific Information)

 Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20%